 We have a few ideas to help you get around this...

 One way of getting people to stop asking you this question is to tell them before they get the opportunity to ask.
 Send out engagement announcements and note that although you would like to invite everyone to the wedding you unfortunately won’t be able to.
 You can also invite those to the engagement party and make a bit of an announcement to that effect and hopefully when they don’t get their invite they won’t be surprised.
 You do need to make it clear in both of these instances as some people will think an engagement notice or invite to the engagement party means that they get automatic entry to the wedding also.
-Make the theme of the party that you want to celebrate with everyone now as not everyone will be invited to the wedding.
-You will still get some still asking though!
+Make it clear that you want to celebrate with everyone now as not everyone will be invited to the wedding.

 If all else fails...